 BND: What technology has been the most helpful to your business?

 E.F.: We love using InfusionSoft.
 It helps us communicate with and market to customers, in order to target them at various points on the customer relationship management (CRM) cycle, and help us retain and effectively upgrade current members.
-[For a side-by-side comparison of the best CRM software, visit our sister site Top Ten Reviews.]
+[Looking for a CRM solution?
+Check out our recommendations on our best picks page.]

 BND: If you could hire one extra employee right now, what would you have that person do?

 E.F.: Community manager.
 Our community is robust and loyal, and we need someone to tap their already existing brand loyalty to engage them with a loyalty program.
 This way, they can become brand ambassadors while doing activities they already enjoy, such as posting photos and videos of creations, and sharing LEGO building tips.
 This would increase our viral reach and amplify our brand across a variety of social media channels.